calebchua/namethesong/README.md

 # Name the Song

 ### Try it here: https://namethesong.vercel.app (works on mobile too)
-*(Note: you won't be able to login with Spotify account due to Spotify Developer Mode, see below for more)*
+*(Note: you won't be able to login with Spotify account using this link due to Spotify Developer Mode, see below for more)*

 <br />